 Who protects minute particulars, every one in their own identity.

 Gary Marcus (2004) explains how the genes work to guide the development of the body, and of the brain in particular, so that it can serve as guidance system for the body.
 He calls the current understanding of how genes work ‘Autonomous Agent Theory’: ‘Every gene is a free agent authorized to act on its own’ (60).
-He means by this that there is no central authority telling the genes what to do; but it seems a rather odd sort of ‘autonomy,’ considering that ‘no gene works on its own.
+But in fact ‘no gene works on its own.
 Complex biological structures – whether we speak of the brain or of hearts or kidneys – are the products of the concerted actions and interactions of many genes, not just one’ (80).

 On top of that there is mutual, reciprocal, interactive guidance going on between gene expression and external events:

 The reason that animals can learn is that they can alter their nervous systems on the basis of external experience.
 And the reason they can do that is that experience itself can modify the expression of genes.‘Experience’ here refers primarily to the effect on an organism of interaction with its environment.
-But interaction can happen even when the experience is internally generated (108), so the epistemic cut needed to describe this process does not necessarily fall between organism and environment.
+But interaction can happen even when the experience is internally generated (Marcus, 108), so the self/other distinction needed to describe how experience happens does not necessarily fall between organism and environment.
 On the smaller-scale process of brain development, neurons migrate to specific locations, and project their axons to specific targets, as guided by a complex system of chemical signals which modify gene expression (Marcus 2004, Chapter 6).— Marcus (2004, 98)

 ‘It is estimated that to support our present Earth population at the level enjoyed in North America would require two or three planets’ (Berry 1999, 114; by 2020, the number had grown to four).
 The irony is that the ‘level enjoyed in North America’ is not really enjoyed – like any addiction, it simply perpetuates its own craving.
-Actual enjoyment comes only with mindful experience, with the cessation of craving.
+Actual enjoyment comes only with living the time free of cravings.

-The cure for that addiction lies in the recognition of ‘big mind,’ as Shunryu Suzuki called it, or ‘expanding mind outwards’ as Bateson did.
+The cure for that addiction lies in the recognition of ‘big mind,’ as Shunryu Suzuki called it.
+Gregory Bateson said that we need to ‘expand mind outwards.’

 If you put God outside and set him vis-a-vis his creation and if you have the idea that you are created in his image, you will logically and naturally see yourself as outside and against the things around you.
 And as you arrogate all mind to yourself, you will see the world around you as mindless and therefore not entitled to moral or ethical consideration.
 The environment will seem to be yours to exploit.
 Your survival unit will be you and your folks and conspecifics against the environment of other social units, other races and the brutes and vegetables.